 There are even a lot of uses for ash from your wood stove – including making soap.
-If you want to try this homesteading project, here’s detailed instructions on how to make wood ash soap.
+If you want to try this homesteading project, here are detailed instructions on how to make wood ash soap.

 Introduction to Soap Making: Lye + Fat = Soap

-Soap is made by mixing together lye (a high pH, caustic substance) with fat (which is alkaline).
+Soap is made by mixing together lye (a high pH, alkaline caustic substance) with fat (which is a weak acid).
 The chemical reaction between the two produces a soap which is great for cleaning just about anything.